 - Available in two colors

-- Not designed for extra-large breeds
+- Not specialized for extreme climates

 3. DRATO Dog House Resin Weatherproof